 Figure 14 and Figure 15 show the NF reconstructed 3 and 8 qubits distribution for the hard quantum distribution by Fefferman and Umans as described in Section 2.1.
 A close-up comparison with Figure 2 and Figure 3 shows that NF learned the overall distribution of both 3 and 8 qubits distributions; but it misses certain granular state features.
 Notably, Figure 14 overstates the probability of position 1 and 2 on the left side of Figure 2; and Figure 15 misses the probability annihilation for certain discrete numbers on right side of Figure 3.

+(add x & y) (header)

 Figure 14.
-NF reconstructed 3-qubits quantum distribution by Fefferman and Umans
+NF reconstruction of quantum Fourier sampling on 3-qubits quantum computer proposed by Fefferman and Umans [ref]

 Figure 15.
+NF

-NF reconstructed 8-qubits quantum distribution by Fefferman and Umans
+reconstruction of quantum Fourier sampling on 8-qubits quantum computer proposed by Fefferman and Umans [ref]

 NF results for the states generated by the qsim circuits as in Section 2.2 are shown in Figure 16 and Figure 17 .
 Comparing to Figure 5 and Figure 6, substantial discrepancies are observed.
-Even though NF is capable of learning the overall shape of the distributions, it lacks the capability to capture the granularities.
+Even though NF is capable of learning the overall shape of the distributions, it lacks the capability to capture the granularities. (add a few sentences to describe what it does well; what it does not do well)

+(x&y) revise header

 Figure 16.
-NF reconstructed 8-qubits quantum distribution from qsim circuits
+NF reconstruction of quantum distributions generated by execution from qsim circuits with 8 qubits [ref]

 Figure 17.
-NF reconstructed 12-qubits quantum distribution from qsim circuits
+NF reconstruction of quantum distributions generated by execution from qsim circuits with 12 qubits [ref]

 Conclusions and Discussions

 Performance analysis of VAE and NF

+(Recap: we generated the distribution; we learned via VAE and NF, etc.)

 It is interesting to compare the performance of VAE and NF.
 VAE, as a more mature model extensively explored for image generation, only requires a much smaller size of latent space.
 Therefore, training of VAE is usually more stable and uses less computer resource.
 On the other hand, NF, as a newer flowed base model, keeps the latent space the same size as inputs, therefore it is capable of obtaining an exact estimate of likelihood of the samples.
 However, training of NF is typically less stable and more computing resource heavy.
-In practice of this research, we indeed encountered NaN(Not-a-Number) error frequently during the NF training processes.
+In practice of this research, we indeed encountered NaN(Not-a-Number) error frequently during the NF training processes. (explain why does this happen?)

 Looking at the VAE and NF results together, we observe that VAE performs reasonably well except for the 8-qubits quantum distribution related to the permanent as in Figure 11.
 Interestingly, NF demonstrates the better performance for this quantum distribution as in Figure 15.
 The complementary strength of VAE and NF shall be worth further exploration.